carolinem15/README-generator/README.md

 4. [Tests] (#tests)
 5. [Questions] (#questions)
 ## Installation
-Run "node index"
+To install this project, run node index.
 ## Usage
-Answer questions delivered in Terminal.
-Watch as a README.md file gets generated in the same directory you are currently in.
+To use this project, simply answer the questions that are prompted in your command line after running node index.
+Watch as a Markdown file gets generated in the same directory you are currently in.
 ## Contributing
-No
+Please see the Contributor Covenant (https://www.contributor-covenant.org/)
 ## Tests
 No
 ## Questions